BA in Chinese Language & Literature

 • CAS LC 312 Third-Year Modern Chinese or LC 313 Chinese Through Theater and Acting

-• CAS LC 314 Classical Chinese I for Students of East Asia, LC 315 Classical Chinese, or LC 316 Topics in Classical Chinese
+• CAS LC 314 Classical Chinese I for Students of East Asia (taught in English), LC 315 Classical Chinese (taught in Mandarin), or LC 316 Topics in Classical Chinese

 • One additional course chosen from the following: